JimFowler/books/Books20/Tools/doc/operation.rst

 Save Entry
 -----------

-Save the current on screen entry to the internal list of entries at the current index number
+Save the current on-screen entry to the internal list of entries at the current index number